Hook formulas for skew shapes III. Multivariate and product formulas: Final remarks

 \begin{thm}[Naruse \cite{Strobl}] Let $\lambda, \mu$ be partitions with distinct parts, such that $\mu \subset \lambda$.
 We have

 \end{thm}

 Next we describe the shifted analogue of the thick reverse hook (Example~\ref{ex:excited_macmahon}).

-\begin{ex}[shifted reverse hook] For the shape $R_{a,c}:=\delta_{a+c+1}/\delta_{a+1}$, the type $B$ excited diagrams correspond to symmetric plane partitions with $\leq a+1$ rows and largest part $\leq c$.
+\begin{ex}[shifted reverse hook] For the shape $R_{a,c}:=\delta_{a+c+1}/\delta_{a+1}$, the type $B$ excited diagrams correspond to symmetric plane partitions with at most $a+1$ rows and largest part at most $c$.
 By the \emph{Andrews--Gordon formula} for symmetric plane partitions (see~\cite{St1}), we have:

 \end{ex}

 It is natural to study shifted analogues of our product formulas for skew shapes.
 For nonnegative integers $a\le c,d$ and~$m$, let $\lambda/\mu=\LAM(a,c,d,m)$ be the following shifted skew partition